rahuldusadrd/parquet-combine-file-format/README.md

 # Parquet Combine File Format
 This project contains combine file format for Parquet Input Format.
-This format is useful in a use case where there are lot of small sized parquet files to process.
+This format is useful in a use case when there are lot of small sized parquet files to process.

 Problem with Map Reduce/Spark processing of small files